oneops/oneops.github.io/user/general/getting-started.md

 See also:

-* <a href="/user/howto/deploy-multiple-clouds-in-parallel.html">Multi Cloud deployment</a>
+* <a href="/user/transition/deploy-multiple-clouds-in-parallel.html">Multi Cloud deployment</a>
-* <a href="/user/operation/view-deployment-status.html">Check Deployment Status</a>
+* <a href="/user/transition/view-deployment-status.html">Check Deployment Status</a>
-* <a href="/user/howto/deploy-provision-application-environment-first-time.html">Deploy and Provision an Application and Environment for the First Time</a>
+* <a href="/user/transition/deploy-provision-application-environment-first-time.html">Deploy and Provision an Application and Environment for the First Time</a>
-* <a href="/user/howto/deploy-application-after-design-changes.html">Doing regular releases</a>
+* <a href="/user/transition/deploy-application-after-design-changes.html">Doing regular releases</a>
-* <a href="/user/howto/add-a-doc-url-to-a-monitor.html">Common Deployment errors</a>

 # Operate Phase